 RECOMMENDED IKAWA PROFILE

-Like any natural, the Hopong needs a lot of heat immediately to allow it to develop smoothly.
-We like to use Sebastiaan Geistdorfer's steadily rising natural profile for this one as it gets the most fruit out of this juice bomb.
+Like most naturals in the Ikawa, the Hopong needs a lot of heat immediately to allow it to develop smoothly.
+We like to use Sebastiaan Geistdorfer's steadily rising natural profile for this one as it gets the smoothest body, subtle ferment notes and especially the crazy fruits out of this coffee.

 You may use these images freely to promote Hopong coffee among your customers.